Professor Susannah Mayhew

 15-17 Tavistock Place

-I did my PhD in the Health Policy Unit in the 1990s then worked at the Nuffield Institute for Health, University of Leeds until the end of 2001 when I joined the Centre for Population Studies at LSHTM.
-In 2012 I moved to the Department of Global Health and Development in the Faculty of Public Health and Policy.
+I joined LSHTM in 2001 after three years at the Nuffield Institute for Health, University of Leeds, for whom I continued in a joint appointment until 2003.
+Until 2012 I was in the Centre for Population Studies (EPH), then moved to the Department of Global Health and Development in the Faculty of Public Health and Policy.

-I lived in West Africa for a number of years (and was born in Ghana) and have conducted research in a variety of countries across sub-Saharan Africa and South-East Asia including Ghana, Sierra Leone, Kenya, Swaziland and Pakistan.
+I lived in West Africa for a number of years (and was born in Ghana) and have conducted research in a variety of countries across sub-Saharan Africa and South-East Asia including Ghana, Eswatini (then Swaziland), Kenya, Sierra Leone and Pakistan.

-I teach a variety of sessions on the PSD MScs (Demography and Health, Reproductive and Sexual Health Research).
-I am also involved in the Distance Learning module on Global Health Policy and Environmental Change.
+I currently teach a variety of sessions on the Population Studies Group's MScs (Demography and Health; Reproductive and Sexual Health Research) and I am involved in a variety of modules for Global Health Policy (by Distance Learning).

-I have supervised ten doctoral students who have successfully completed, and currently supervise another four, who have/are examining a range of reproductive health and policy issues (including abortion, domestic violence, maternal health policy, HIV/RH integration, NGO contracting and the framing of health financing policies, Ebola-epidemic responses) in Ghana, Sierra Leone, Kenya, Swaziland, Indonesia, Malaysia, Pakistan and Ecuador.
+I have supervised eleven doctoral students to successful completion and currently supervise another ten, who have/are examining a range of reproductive health and policy issues (including abortion, domestic violence, maternal health policy, HIV/RH integration, NGO contracting and the framing of health financing policies, Ebola-epidemic responses) in Ghana, Sierra Leone, Kenya, Swaziland, Indonesia, Malaysia, Pakistan and Ecuador.

-Current work includes MRC funded study of the EBola-responses in Sierra Leone examining how international, national and local responses, tensions and contexts played out and what lessons can be learned for health systems strengthening.
+Recent and current work includes MRC funded study of the Ebola-responses in Sierra Leone examining how international, national and local responses, tensions and contexts played out and what lessons can be learned for health systems strengthening.
+See: https://responding-to-ebola.org

-I was also PI on an ESRC-DFID funded 3-year research project to examine the accountability of global, bi-lateral and national institutions involved in climate change policy and governance, with a focus on vulnerability, climate-change adaptation capacity and the impact of population dynamics.
+Other work includes an ESRC-DFID funded 3-year research project that I led, to examine the accountability of global, bi-lateral and national institutions involved in climate change policy and governance, with a focus on vulnerability, climate-change adaptation capacity and the impact of population dynamics.
+See: http://www.globalclimategovernance.org

 Under previous DFID Research Programme Consortia (RPCs) I coordinated work under the theme of 'Integration' for the DFID RPC on 'Reproductive Health and HIV' and managed LSHTM's component of another DFID RPC on 'Reproductive Health and Rights'.
 At community and service delivery levels in Ghana, my early work identified community perceptions and use of STI/HIV services.
 I was a core partner on an EU-funded research project in Ghana on perceptions of Emergency Contraception among urban dwellers and providers, as part of a four-country study comparing acceptability and accessibility of EC in Ghana, Burkina Faso, Senegal and Morocco.

-In Asia, my work has been concentrated in Pakistan where I led components of two projects investigating the health needs and service provision for marginalised groups at risk of HIV (sex workers and injecting drug users) and documenting their experiences of abuse.
+In Asia, much of my work has been concentrated in Pakistan where I led components of two projects investigating the health needs and service provision for marginalised groups at risk of HIV (sex workers and injecting drug users) and documenting their experiences of abuse from a human rights perspective.

-Also with doctoral students I am building up a series of case studies testing, critiquing and developing theoretical approaches and techniques for health policy development and implementation analyses.
+Also with doctoral students I have (and continue to) built up a series of case studies testing, critiquing and developing theoretical approaches and techniques for health policy development and implementation analyses.